Becoming a Mentor

 Our mentoring e-learning covers the skills and knowledge you'll need to become a mentor - including needs assessment, communication and relationship-building.

-Your commissioner will then be able to tell you what local training is available.
+Your commissioner can tell you what local training is available.
 Whatever scheme you want to mentor in, you will be supported by a local coordinator or adviser who has relevant knowledge and expertise.

 How do I become a mentor?